mbayue/task-manager-api/README.md

 ## 📄 Postman Collection
 Included in /docs folder.
 Import task-manager.postman_collection.json into Postman.
-It also contains aarchitecture diagaram and sample data for live demo.
+It also contains architecture diagram and sample data for live demo.

 ---